 - Strong academic record with likely acceptance by a first-tier graduate school

-- Upper quartile of class (candidates generally have a GPA of 3.8 or higher)
+- Upper quartile of class

 - Nomination by Whitman (up to four students may be nominated)